 He has been an active practitioner in digital and sound art, having performed and presented in Japan, Europe, South America, and throughout the United States.
-He received an MFA from Mills College, a certificate in non-profit management from Harvard University, as well as a certificate in Sonology from the Royal Conservatory of the Hague.
+He received an MFA from Mills College and completed the Harvard University program in non-profit management.

 His essays have been published by MIT Press, and he writes regularly for online publications, such as Hyperallergic and Huffington Post.
 He has previously written for New Music Box, Fucking Good Art, and e/i Magazine.
 As a sound artist, Schrock has been commissioned by Meet the Composer, the American Music Center, The Netherlands America Foundation, and Ostrava New Music Days, among others.

 He teaches in the Curatorial Practice MA Program at the School of Visual Arts and has taught at the Studio for Electro-Instrumental Music (STEIM) (Amsterdam), California College of the Arts and the NYU ITP program.
-He sits on the board of the Netherlands America Foundation Cultural Committee and the advisory board of curatious.com.
+He sits on the board of the Netherlands America Foundation Cultural Committee.

 Sally Szwed joins Eyebeam following over six years at public arts nonprofit Creative Time where she served as director of the Creative Time Summit, an annual international convening on the intersection of art and politics.
 During her tenure she grew the Summit in both scale and ambition, traveling iterations of the program to Stockholm, Washington DC, Toronto, Athens, and Venice as part of the 56th Venice Biennale.
 Prior to her role at Creative Time, Szwed served as Program Manager of EFA Project Space, at the Elizabeth Foundation for the Arts, in New York City, where she produced exhibitions and public programs.
 She currently co-chairs the Board of Directors of Flux Factory, a non-profit artist in residence program and community space.
 She holds a BFA in Sculpture from Syracuse University, and an MA in Curatorial Practice from California College of the Arts.